OREGON AND SOUTHWEST WASHINGTON

 Kaiser Permanente provides prepaid health care (including Medicaid and Medicare) to people living in the Portland/Vancouver metropolitan area, as well as the communities of Longview and Kelso, Washington, and Salem, Oregon.

-Enrollment in the medical program now stands at more than 472,500.
+Enrollment in the medical program now stands at 504,000.

 Kaiser Permanente Dental Care Program

 The Northwest is the only Kaiser Permanente region to provide prepaid dental services.
-With about 180,000 members, it is one of the largest group-practice dental programs in the country.
+With 230,000 members, it is one of the largest group-practice dental programs in the country.

 Kaiser Permanente’s Center for Health Research